 If you select the Reference With Modify radio button, the smart section's fields may be modified.
 The values of fields in the underlying record are used to initialize the values of the smart section's fields.
 After a record becomes referenced by a smart section that has its Reference With Modify radio button selected, there is no further connection between their values.
-Changes to the smart section's fields do not affect the underlying record's fields and changes to the underlying record's fields do not affect the smart section's fields.
+Changes to the smart section's fields do not affect the underlying record's fields and changes to the underlying record's fields.